clemsos/writings/_quora/2018-04-02-Why-doesn-t-Shenzhen-have-an-attractive-university-for-both-Chinese-and-foreigners.md

 language: en
 title: |
     Why doesn't Shenzhen have an attractive
-    university for both Chinese and foreigners? - Quora
+    university for both Chinese and foreigners?
 ---

 Early age of the city, and also so much to learn already in Shenzhen